-Formation Damage in Produced Water Re-Injection
+Formation Damage in Waterflooding, EOR and Produced Water Re-Injection

-This two-day course will provide an overview at awareness level of common issues in produced water re-injection (PWRI), with a focus on subsurface-related topics such as well injectivity and sweep.
+This course will provide an awareness level overview of common issues in produced water re-injection (PWRI), with a focus on subsurface-related topics such as well injectivity and sweep.
 PWRI is not only used for disposal purpose but also for voidage replacement and sweep in waterfloods.
 It is widely acknowledged that if injection under fracturing conditions is allowed, injection water quality specifications can be relieved significantly.
 On the other hand, induced fracturing creates its own challenges with regard to areal and vertical sweep, and (potential) loss of containment.
 Moreover, injection under induced fracturing conditions does not resolve all injectivity issues.

 Course topics include: